-- "The view of Jones is clear, unequivocal and accurate."-Richard A., Ariz. - "I agree with Jones it shouldn't even exist and it is just too much.
+- "The view of Jones is clear, unequivocal and accurate."-Male respondent, food distribution, Ariz. - "I agree with Jones it shouldn't even exist and it is just too much.
 Even if someone is very successful you cannot save the 49%.
-I think it would be better if we could save and expand our business."-Martin C., hauls freight, N.M. - "Candidate Jones wants to abolish the taxes and I agree.
-It hurts small business."-Orestes L., construction masonry, Fla. - "Smith kept saying that the rich can avoid paying taxes.
-It's the wealthy five percent that actually keep the country going, but they also need some kind of a legal way to bring the money back and invest it in something else, and empower more people."-H. R., collection agency, N.M. - "I'm an entrepreneur and I always worked for everything I have and by proper planning and if we don't have to worry about these things we are able to work harder without the fear of having our things taken away.
-I don't think the government owes me anything, and I don't want a handout-just a hand [up]."-Carlos F., real estate and mortgage, Ariz. - "I think the Republican Party treats the business people more fair than the Democratic Party.
-That's why I like Republicans in office; they're more in tune with the needs of small business persons to try to avoid taxation."-Armando A., real estate development, N.M.
+I think it would be better if we could save and expand our business."-Male respondent, construction, N.M. - "Candidate Jones wants to abolish the taxes and I agree.
+It hurts small business."-Male respondent, construction-masonry, Fla. - "Smith kept saying that the rich can avoid paying taxes.
+It's the wealthy five percent that actually keep the country going, but they also need some kind of a legal way to bring the money back and invest it in something else, and empower more people."-Female respondent, collection agency, N.M. - "I'm an entrepreneur and I always worked for everything I have and by proper planning and if we don't have to worry about these things we are able to work harder without the fear of having our things taken away.
+I don't think the government owes me anything, and I don't want a handout-just a hand [up]."-Male respondent, real estate sales, Ariz.

+• "I think the Republican Party treats the business people more fair than the Democratic Party.
+That's why I like Republicans in office; they're more in tune with the needs of small business persons to try to avoid taxation."-Male respondent, real estate development, N.M.